What are lymph nodes?

 If your child’s lymph nodes are very tender and grow to more than four centimetres and the surrounding skin turns red, the lymph nodes may be becoming infected themselves.
 This condition is known as lymphadenitis.

 Lymphadenitis is treated with antibiotics.
-Children who have lymphadenitis with a high fever, significant pain and difficulty drinking or swallowing, may need to be admitted to hospital for IV antibiotics (antibiotics given through the vein).
+Children who have lymphadenitis with a high fever, a lot of pain and difficulty drinking or swallowing may need to be admitted to hospital for IV antibiotics (antibiotics given through the vein).

 Other possible causes of swollen lymph nodes